-If these emission factors are applied to Norwegian power production in 2015, the CO2 emission factor from power production in Norway is estimated at 17 g/kWh in 2015.
+If these emission factors are applied to Norwegian power production in 2016, the CO2 emission factor is estimated at 16 g/kWh in 2016.

-The following emission figures are calculated only for use together with the electricity disclosure and are based on AIBs residual mix and best practice calculation methods based on trade in guarantees of origin.
+The following emission figures are calculated only for use together with the electricity disclosure as the RE-DISS project uses trade in guarantees of origin in the disclosure calculation.